cyruskarsan/Delish-Food/README.md

 # Delish-Food
+**Notice**: The API keys for the website are paused as the application is undergoing development for a final release.
+The current site is hosted with the main branch, one which does not yet incorporate sign-ins (as this branch does).
+One can still view the site, however, the API calls in place to retrieve restaurants and an unrestricted map view rely on the aforementioned keys, which are paused.

 [Delish Food](https://delish-2.web.app/#) is a crowdsourced website designed to be intuitive and visually appealing.
 Our goal is to help you find the best ethnic food in your area.

 https://delish-2.web.app/# \